Santa Barbara School of the Arts

 Santa Barbara School of the Arts was a college of art founded in Santa Barbara, California, by artist Fernand Lungren (1857–1932) in 1920.
 Faculty members included Edward Borein, who taught etching, and John Marshall Gamble (1863 – 1957), who also served as President of the School Board.
+Several of the school's pupils would later become well-known, including Douglass Ewell Parshall.
 The school closed in 1933.